frnsys/half_earth/assets/src/shadows/readme.md

-Used this model to bake ambient occlusion texture to add shadows to the globe.
-Ultimately this didn't really do much (the AO effect is not really noticeable on the globe).
+Used the heightmap model in Blender to bake ambient occlusion texture to add shadows to the globe.
+Ultimately the AO effect wasn't really noticeable on the globe, but the shadows do add some depth.